shindesharad71/Rails-Book-Library-API/Monitoring_Setup.md

 Publicly available dashboards can be imported easily.
 Documentation for importing dashboard using json config can be found on this [link](https://grafana.com/docs/grafana/latest/dashboards/export-import/#import-dashboard).

 Most of the dashboards config are available [here](Dashboards).

+### 6. Creating Custom Metrics

+We can create custom metrics in our application and expose it to Prometheus.
+Exemplars how to create custom metrics are available on this [link](lib/prometheus/controller.rb)